XPhyro/scripts/README.md

 - [clplog](src/sh/daemon/clplog): Log clipboard history.
 - [clplogynk](src/sh/hotkey/clplogynk): Use `rofi` to yank an element from the clipboard history.
-- [cmath](src/c/util/math/cmath.c): A NumPy-like interface for the `math.h` C
-  standard header, enabling fast mathematical computations of an array of numbers in the shell.
-See `cmath -h`.
 - [contexec](src/sh/daemon/contexec): Continuously execute a file every time it is modified.
 This is especially useful if you are iteratively processing data using an interpreted or hot-compiled language.
 See `contexec -h`.